Harvinder Sahota

-Harvinder Sahota (born 15 April 1941) is an Indian American cardiologist.
-He is the inventor of the FDA approved Perfusion Balloon Angioplasty known as "Sahota Perfusion Balloon".
+Harvinder Sahota (born 15 April 1941) is an Indian-American cardiologist.
+He invented the FDA-approved perfusion balloon angioplasty, known as "Sahota Perfusion Balloon".

-Sahota holds two dozen patents for other medical inventions including Red Laser Light for prevention of Restenosis, Multi-Lobe Balloon, Fibrin coated Stent, Hemostat to stop bleeding from ruptured artery during the procedure.
-He holds license to promote a drug-coated stent.
-He performed the first coronary Angioplasty in many hospitals around the world including India, Mexico, Russia, Ukraine and the United States.
-He has served as the Vice Chairman and Chairman of Orange County Emergency Medicine Commission in California and Research Director and Advisory Board members of the Metro Hospital Heart Institute in New Delhi, India, and Tbilisi, Republic of Georgia.
-Currently, he serves on the Board of Directors of Claremont Lincoln University.
+Sahota holds two dozen patents for medical inventions including the use of red laser light to prevent restenosis, multi-lobe balloons, fibrin-coated stents, and hemostats to stop bleeding from ruptured arteries during the procedure.
+He holds a license to promote a drug-coated stent.
+He performed the first coronary angioplasty in various hospitals, including in India, Mexico, Russia, Ukraine, and the United States.

+He has served as the vice chairman and chairman of the Orange County Emergency Medicine Commission in California and as the research director and an advisory board member of the Metro Hospital Heart Institute in New Delhi, India, and Tbilisi, Georgia.
+Currently, he serves on the board of directors of Claremont Lincoln University.

 Early life and education

-Sahota was born on 15 April 1941 to Lachman Singh and Dhan Kaur in Basti Tankawali, near Ferozepur in the Indian state of Punjab, India.
+Sahota was born on 15 April 1941 to Lachman Singh and Dhan Kaur in Basti Tankawali, near Ferozepur in the state of Punjab, India.
 He was named Iqbal.
-Later at the age of five, his name was changed to Harvinder as a result of medical setback he suffered in which he was declared dead.
-Because he was revived by a physician, the event was considered a second birth requiring a new name.
+At the age of five, his name was changed to Harvinder after suffering a medical setback during which he was declared dead.
+Because he was revived by a physician, the event was considered a second birth, requiring a new name.

-Sahota attended high schools and colleges in India, majoring in medicine.
-After completing an M.B.B.S. from the University of Punjab in 1965, Harvinder did Internship in Punjab Medical College.
-In 1967, he went to England to do further residency and specialization in medicine.
-For further specialization he enrolled as a post graduate student at the University of Liverpool where he did his specialization in tropical medicine and pulmonary in Cardiff and London Hammersmith Hospitals.